pyrypiironen/wolt_2024/README.md

 ### fee_cutter

-`fee_cutter` cut the fee to maximum of 1500 cents.
+`fee_cutter` cut the fee to a maximum of 1500 cents.
 If the cart_value is equal to or more than 200 euros (20 000 cents) the fee is 0.
  - The delivery fee can never be more than 15€, including possible surcharges.
- - The delivery is free (0€) when the cart value is equal or more than 200€.
+ - The delivery is free (0€) when the cart value is equal to or more than 200€.

 <details>
 <summary>Click here to see the code.</summary>